 - (a) Limited Negotiated.
 An Authorized Officer may direct the Municipal Advisor to contact a limited number of Underwriters and negotiate the sale of the Notes.
 An Authorized Officer is hereby authorized to cause Jones Hall, A Professional Law Corporation, as bond counsel to the City ("Bond Counsel"), to prepare and to execute and deliver a Note Purchase Agreement in connection with a negotiated sale of the notes in such form (including designation of the Underwriter) as an Authorized Officer shall approve, such approval to be conclusively evidenced by his or her execution and delivery thereof. - (b) Public Sale.
 An Authorized Officer, in consultation with the Municipal Advisor, may determine to sell the Notes by competitive bid and award the sale of the Notes as set forth in an Official Notice of Sale (the "Official Notice of Sale"), the form of which is attached to this Resolution and is hereby approved, and which Bond Counsel is hereby authorized to finalize, consistent with this Resolution.
-If an Authorized Officer determines to proceed with a competitive bid, (a) Bond Counsel is hereby directed to arrange for the publication of a notice of intention of the sale of the Notes in accordance with Section 53692 of the Government Code and (b) an Authorized Officer is hereby directed to execute the Official Notice of Sale; to open the bids at the time and place specified in the Official Notice of Sale; to cause said bids to be examined for compliance with the Official Notice of Sale; to cause computations to be made as to which bidder has bid the lowest true interest cost, as provided in the Official Notice of Sale; to announce the bidder of the lowest true interest cost; and to award the sale to said bidder.
+If an Authorized Officer determines to proceed with a competitive bid, (a) Bond Counsel is hereby directed to arrange for the publication of a notice of intention of the sale of the Notes in accordance with Section 53692 of the Government Code and (b) an Authorized Officer is hereby directed to execute the Official Notice of Sale; to open the bids at the time and place specified in the Official Notice of Sale; to receive and record the receipt of all bids made pursuant to the Official Notice of Sale; to cause said bids to be examined for compliance with the Official Notice of Sale; to cause computations to be made as to which bidder has bid the lowest true interest cost, as provided in the Official Notice of Sale; to announce the bidder of the lowest true interest cost; and to award the sale to said bidder.